We review VPNs independently, but we may earn commissions if you buy a VPN via our links.

 1. Bypassing Turkish Censorship: 40%

-The ability to safely bypass Turkish website blocks is the most important attribute for a Turkey VPN, which is why it is weighted highest in our ratings.
+A VPN’s ability to work in Turkey and unblock websites is the most important attribute for a Turkey VPN, which is why it is weighted highest in our ratings.

 We test to make sure that every VPN we recommend is capable of functioning safely in Turkey without being identified by authorities.

-VPN services that work in Turkey on the majority of their international servers are rewarded, while those that are banned or blocked by ISPs are penalized.
+VPN services that work in Turkey on the majority of its international servers are rewarded, while those that are banned or blocked by ISPs are penalized.

 2. Obfuscation Technology: 20%

 Obfuscation technology is a key feature for any anti-censorship VPN.
-Obfuscation or ‘camouflage’ protocols disguise your VPN traffic as normal HTTP traffic, which helps it evade detection.
+Obfuscation protocols disguise your VPN traffic as normal HTTP traffic, which helps it evade detection.

 Minimum Requirement: The VPN only collects anonymized logs.